travsta/azure-experiments/README.md

 ### Deploying the API to Azure Functions
 (Add specific instructions for deploying the API to Azure Functions)

+## Configuration Management
+This project uses environment variables for configuration.
+To set up:

+1. Copy `.env.example` to `.env`
+2. Fill in the values in `.env` with your actual configuration

+For local development, also create a `local.settings.json` file in your function app directory.

+Note: Never commit your `.env` or `local.settings.json` files to version control.

 ## Continuous Integration
+This project uses GitHub Actions for CI/CD.
+The pipelines are defined in `.github/workflows/`:
+- `api-ci-cd.yml`: CI/CD for the API
+- `model-ci-cd.yml`: CI/CD for the model

 Our CI pipeline automatically runs tests and checks coverage for all pull requests.
 You can see the results in the GitHub Actions tab of the repository.